-With ~155,000 hospital admissions (including ~15,000 ICU admissions) and ~2.6 million cases of long COVID trillion p.a.
+With $\sim$ 155,000 hospital admissions (including $\sim$ 15,000 ICU admissions) and $\sim$ 2.6 million cases of long COVID

+In this scenario, as displayed in Exhibit 21, COVID-19 could cost the South Korean health system KRW ~1.5 trillion p.a.
 This is a significant expense, equating to ~0.1% of South Korea's GDP.
 Despite the magnitude of this figure, direct costs are still a minority of the total economic costs of COVID-19 in South Korea, accounting for only ~4% of the overall total.
 Indirect costs, comprising productivity losses due to missed work, account for the remainder and could add up to KRW ~35 trillion p.a. (~1.5% of GDP).
 These are discussed further in Section (5.3.2).
 While together these amount to a significant expense, they still do not put an accurate value on the damage to health caused by COVID-19, nor the secondary effects to critical industries and vulnerable populations such as the health workforce.